mdx-workshop/mdx-submissions21/paper.md

 ---
-title: 'Learning source-aware representations of music on a discrete latent space'
+title: 'Learning source-aware representations of music in a discrete latent space'
 tags:
   - separation
   - vq-vae